 Setting a reasonable cleaning fee can prove to be a tedious task if you don’t have access to real-time data revealing the fees charged by other listings in your vicinity.
-However, you can be unburdened by this task by signing up for PriceLabs.
-With our Market Dashboards, you will have easy access to all booking trends in your area, including information on cleaning fees.
+However, PriceLabs‘ Market Dashboards, will give you easy access to all booking trends in your area, including information on cleaning fees.

-You’ll be presented with real-time data of listings of similar properties, what they are charging and how many bookings were made when the cleaning fee was set for specific prices.
-The comparison data is not just limited to Airbnb cleaning fees but also includes a variety of other policies like weekly discounts and extra person fees.
+You’ll be presented with real-time data of similar properties.
+You can see what they are charging and how many bookings were made when the cleaning fee was set for specific prices.
+The comparison data also includes a variety of other policies like weekly discounts and extra person fees.

-You can create comp sets in Market Dashboards to narrow down your search results and make them more relevant to your listing.
-While making a new comp set, you can choose your filters to provide you with relevant data for longer and shorter stays depending on what kinds of bookings your listing typically receives.
-You can also make multiple comp sets to see what professional hosts are charging for allowing pets, having more bathrooms, hot tubs, etc., and compare the results.
+You can create comp sets in Market Dashboards make search results more relevant to your listing.
+Then, you can choose your filters to provide you with relevant data for longer and shorter stays depending on what kind of bookings your listing typically receives.
+You can also make multiple comp sets to see what professional hosts are charging for allowing pets, having more bathrooms, hot tubs, etc..

 Once you are done creating comp sets, head to the Policies and Fees section to review the cleaning fee chart for listings similar to yours.
-This chart will display all kinds of data that will help you determine the most common cleaning fees offered in your vicinity.
-The Market Dashboard will reveal the distribution of cleaning fees in the market and the percentage of bookings made for listings that were charging various cleaning fees.
+This chart will help you determine the most common cleaning fees offered in your vicinity.

 Pricing Strategies to consider while setting Airbnb cleaning fees

 Your cleaning fee should be appropriate for the length of stay your guests typically book.
 If you typically get 1-2 night bookings, compare your fees to listings with similar stay durations as opposed to 14+ night stays.
-Longer stays typically require more cleaning, and distribute the fee over more days for a lower average nightly cost.
-Filtering listings by the average length of stay to see their associated cleaning fees is possible with comp sets in Market Dashboards.
+Longer stays typically require more cleaning.
+Distribute the fee over more days for a lower average nightly cost.
+You can filter listings on Market Dashboards by the average length of stay to see their associated cleaning fees.

 Charging a higher cleaning fee can help discourage guests from booking short stays at your property.
 For a guest booking a one or two-night stay, an extra cleaning fee of $100 might sound like a lot.
 However, the fee will seem more reasonable to someone booking a week-long stay since it is spread over more nights.
 Additional fees can make a massive difference in the average nightly cost, which you need to take into account to not scare guests away.

-For instance, if you choose to keep your cleaning fee of $100 and your guests decide to book your accommodation for two days, they’ll end up paying $50 a night in addition to the nightly charges.
+You choose to keep your cleaning fee of $100 and your guests decide to book your accommodation for two days.
+They’ll end up paying $50 a night in addition to the nightly charges.
 However, for a seven-day booking, they’ll just be paying $14.29 a night for the same service.